jasonpatrickellykrause/k3d-dev-up/README.md

 - creating an ec2 security group
 - creating a private key
 - creating a local .pem file
-- creating an ec2 keypair
+- creating an ec2 key pair
 - creating an ec2 instance
 - creating a k3d cluster on the instance
 - installing Big Bang's flux on the k3d cluster